 Arie Vardi is a professor at the Hochschule fur Musik in Hanover and at the Buchmann-Mehta School of Music, Tel Aviv University.
 Over 40 of his students have won first prizes at international competitions.
 He has created and presented more than 300 television programs, including the “Master Class” series and “Intermezzo with Arik”.
-In 2004 he was awarded the Minister of Education Award for his life achievements and this year, 2017, he has been awarded the prestigious Israel Prize for Music. .
+In 2004 he was granted the Ministry of Education Lifetime Achievement Award and this year, 2017, he will receive the prestigious Israel Prize for Music.

 Born in Israel, Vardi gave his first recital in Tel Aviv at the age of 15.

 He studied at the Tel Aviv Rubin Academy of Music with Neima Rosh and Olina Vincze-Kraus and at the same time completed a law degree at Tel Aviv University.
 Later he studied piano, composition and conducting with Boulez and Stockhausen.
 In 1960 he won the Chopin Competition in Israel and made his first appearance with the Israel Philharmonic Orchestra.
 A year later he won the Enescu Competition in Romania.